Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

 .. nextslide:: Alternatives

-In the last class from part one of this series, you explored a number of alternatives for persistence
+There are a number of options for persistence

 .. rst-class:: build